-Important information and disclaimer
+Important information

 This document has been prepared by NULIS Nominees (Australia) Limited, ABN 80 008 515 633, AFSL 236465 (NULIS) as Trustee of the MLC Super Fund, ABN 70 732 426 24.
-NULIS is part of Insignia Financial Holdings Ltd ABN 49 100 103 722 and its related bodies corporate (Insignia Financial Group).
+NULIS is part of Insignia Financial group of companies comprising Insignia Financial Ltd ABN 49 100 103 722 and its related bodies corporate (Insignia Financial Group).
 Plum Super is part of the MLC Super Fund.
-The information contained in this document is current as at 1 July 2024.
+The information contained in this document is current as at 27 May 2025.
 Any changes in the law or policy subsequent to this date have not been incorporated in this document.
 This document has been prepared by the Trustee and contains information that is general in nature.
 The information does not take into account your objectives, financial situation or needs.
 Before acting on the information you should consider whether it is appropriate having regard to your personal circumstances and seek licensed professional advice.
-It is recommended that you consider the relevant Product Disclosure Statement (PDS) before you make any decisions about your superannuation.
-To obtain a copy of the relevant PDS please call us on 1300 55 7586.
+It is recommended that you consider the relevant Product Disclosure Statement (PDS) and Target Market Determination (TMD) before you make any decisions about your superannuation.
+You can obtain the latest copy of the relevant PDS and TMD by calling us on 1300 55 7586.